 Choose display ads when you want to test ad content, have a product or service that’s highly relevant to the email subscriber base or rely heavily on images to engage the user.

-The biggest downside of native ads is that they come with strict requirements for marking them as sponsored or paid-for content.
-That's not necessarily a bad thing, as being transparent about the content helps improve reader trust, making native advertising one of the most highly engaging and effective options.
+The biggest downside of native ads is that they come with strict requirements for marking them as paid or sponsored content.
+That’s not necessarily a bad thing, as being transparent about the content helps improve reader trust, making native advertising one of the most highly engaging and effective options for content marketing.

 Choose native ads if you can work closely with publishing partners to create advertising that slips seamlessly in with their other content.

-Within one newsletter template the publisher may even use both native and display.
-PowerInbox can help you understand your ad options and launch advertising campaigns that drive business goals, including increased traffic and revenue.
+Within one newsletter template, you may even use both native and display advertising.
+Jeeng can help you understand your ad options and launch advertising campaigns that fulfill your marketing goals, including increased traffic and revenue.
 Follow the link to learn more about the differences between native and display campaigns or contact us today.